ahill01/adnat/README.md

 This is my work sample for WeWork's Adnat Ruby on Rails challenge.

 # Setup Instructsions
+Download the zip file or create a clone of the repository's main branch.

 ## Starting the Server
 pull up a terminal within the **/adnat-allison-main** folder and run the following commands: